Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Model Predictive Control for Loco-manipulation

-\textit{NMPC Speed-up via Warm Start:} The real-time requirement motivates many researchers to seek a better initialization.
+\textit{NMPC Speed-up via Warm Start:} The real-time requirement motivates many researchers to seek a more effective initialization.
 One simple yet effective approach is to warm start with the solution from the previous iteration.
-While promising in reducing computation burden, this approach highly depends on the quality of previous solutions and is sensitive to changes in dynamics or task constraints across time steps, which are common for contact-rich, multi-task loco-manipulation.
 Another common approach is to offload the computation burden from online to offline, \textit{e.g.}, the \textit{gait library}~\cite{gait_library_IJRR}.
 It can be regarded as a specific type of warm-start technique and requires only a cheap online interpolation among the gaits to obtain an approximately optimal full-body trajectory.
-Similarly,~\cite{Memmo_2021} use \textit{memory of motions} to warm-start an MPC and overcome the sensitivity of initial conditions.
-A proper initialization from memory usually takes only a few iterations to achieve convergence, which enables online NMPC with full-body dynamics.
-Combining offline memories with online planning is a promising research direction.
+Similarly,~\cite{Memmo_2021} uses \textit{memory of motions} to warm-start an MPC and overcome the sensitivity of initial conditions.
 However, the key challenge lies in the management of massive trajectories with limited storage.
 In Sec.~\ref{sec:skill_composition}, we discuss a solution from the learning community: learning compact models to distill from large-scale offline trajectories.

 \textit{NMPC Speed-up via Sampling:} Real-time sampling-based planning, such as Model Predictive Path Integral (MPPI) control~\cite{williams2016aggressive}, is a simple and effective scheme.
 However, extending MPPI to high-dimensional loco-manipulation tasks presents significant computational challenges, especially within contact-implicit settings.
 Two primary techniques have enabled the recent success of MPPI: reducing the search space and leveraging parallelization in modern simulators.
 To limit the search space, researchers use suboptimal planners to guide the search, apply constraints, and employ spline control points to reduce the number of planning knot points~\cite{Carius_MPPI2022}.
 Furthermore, advancements in sampling speed also facilitate real-time planning.
 For instance, MuJuCo MPC (MJPC)~\cite{howell2022} leverages the established parallelization capabilities of MuJuCo~\cite{todorov2012mujoco} on multi-core CPUs.
 Additionally, modern simulators such as IssacLab~\cite{Orbit} and MuJuCo can roll out thousands of samples on GPUs, which allows additional randomization for robust control~\cite{turrisi2024benefits}.